linuxbud/HackDroid/README.md

 ## Note

-You must paste your shodan API token in shodan_api_key.txt
+You must paste your shodan API key in 'shodan_api_key.txt' file.
+To get the key navigate to [https://account.shodan.io] Shodan > Account > Overview > Show_Key

 ## Installation